 Poverty is highly correlated with being exposed to lead, as in lead paint and lead pipes.

-Uh correlated with uh reducing IQ.
+Lead is highly correlated with reducing IQ.

 When IQ is reduced, so is income.